MarioMco/portfolio-test/README.md

  <img src="Apache/Airflow/etl_processing.png" width="300" alt="ETL and Processing" title="ETL and Processing">

  ## [API - FastAPI](/API/FastAPI)
+ In this example we have used python and FastAPI Web Framework and have created multiple GET, POST, PUT and DELETE APIs.
+To achive this we have used libraries like:
+ + sqlalchemy
+ + pydantic
+ + alembic
+ + pytest

   <img src="/API/FastAPI/FastAPI docs.png" alt="FastAPI docs" title="FastAPI docs">

  ## [CI/CD - GitHub Actions](/.github/workflows)